 Medicaid applicants are required to disclose all of their financial records and gifts for the past five years.
 This is referred to as Medicaid’s “lookback period”.
 Applicants must list and verify all asset transfers during this five year period, and may be ineligible for benefits until Medicaid’s penalty period has expired.

 MassHealth’s penalty period is calculated using a divisor based on the average monthly cost of nursing homes in Massachusetts.
-MassHealth’s current penalty divisor is approximately $8,500 per month.
+MassHealth’s 2019 penalty divisor is approximately $10,000 per month.
 This figure increases annually to reflect increasing nursing home costs.
-If you were to transfer $100,000 of your assets to an heir or a trust, you become ineligible for Medicaid coverage for a period equal to $100,000 ÷ $8,500 = 11.76, or approximately 12 months.
+If you were to transfer $100,000 of your assets to family or a trust, you and your spouse would become ineligible for Medicaid coverage for a period equal to $100,000 ÷ $10,000 = 10, or approximately 10 months.
 However, the ineligibility period does not begin until you are in a nursing home and otherwise spent down to the Medicaid limit.
 Pabian & Russell attorneys will help you navigate the Medicaid bureaucracy while protecting your family’s financial security.

 Asset Transfer Rule Exceptions

 Note that there are exceptions to Medicaid’s Asset Transfer Rules.
 Specifically, transferring assets to the following recipients will not trigger a penalty period:

 - A blind or disabled child

 - A trust for the benefit of a blind or disabled child